gbusch/contextual-bandits/README.md

 ### Policy

 A *policy* is a mapping of the perceived state of the environment to actions that should be taken when in this state.

-## The $k$-armed Bandit Problem